-I had the pleasure of visiting MUSA, the underwater museum in Cancun, on a recent trip Mexico.
-The museum wasn’t on my original Cancun itinerary, but a tropical storm cancelled my plans to go swimming with whale sharks and the owners at Casa del Buceo were kind enough to guide me on a last minute dive to make sure my day was not wasted.
+I had the pleasure of visiting MUSA Cancun, the underwater museum in Mexico, on a recent trip to the Yucatan Peninsula.
+The museum wasn’t on my Cancun itinerary originally, but a tropical storm cancelled my plans to go swimming with whale sharks and the owners at Casa del Buceo were kind enough to lead me on a last minute dive to make sure my day was not wasted.

 MUSA stands for “Museo Subacuático de Arte,” which means “underwater museum of art.”
-Formed in 2009, the site had been high in my list for some time but I didn’t think it would be possible to do yet.
+Formed in 2009, the site had on my radar for some time but I didn’t think it would be possible to do without a PADI certification.
 I was happy to find that I–a seasoned snorkeler but by no means a diver–could complete this journey in a half day or less.

-Here’s everything you need to know to have your own underwater adventure in Cancun!
+Here’s everything you need to know to have your own underwater adventure in Cancun, Mexico.

 I took a tour of the museum and my guide was excellent.
 I followed him under the water and we basically had the location to ourselves until we were joined by 3 other divers.
-The whole experience took about 3 hours, with a half hour in the water to tour the museum and a half hour to practice beforehand in shallow water.
+The whole experience took approximately 1 hour, with a half hour in the water to tour the museum and a half hour to practice dive techniques and signals beforehand in shallow water.
+We were dependent on the oxygen we took with us, and kept an eye on that as our cue to head back up.

 Dive Certification Requirements